parth-p1702/Handwritten-Notes/README.md

 # Handwritten-Notes
-Handwritten notes as well as Digital notes helps to freshers and college student well prepared their any exam
+Handwritten notes as well as Digital notes helps to freshers and college student well prepared their any exam.